zhiyanfoo/crunch-shake/README.md

 As the computationally analysis of literature is still in its infancy, the results produced by it will be simplistic.
 Yet hopefully, the process guarantees that the vague laws we do come up with do have some predictive power.
-Even failing this-that which is highly probably in these early stages-by analyzing large volumes of data, certain trends might become apparent that will inform a closer reading of the text.
+Even failing this-highly probably in these early stages-by analyzing large volumes of data, certain trends might become apparent that will inform a closer reading of the text.

 ### The Bechdel Test